 If you’ve been considering job sharing, you’re probably a go-getter who’s put your all into your career and personal life.
 But if you’re finding yourself spending energy without genuinely enjoying your career or family, it’s time for a reset.

-We’ve talked external boundaries (with our families and coworkers) to make suddenly working from home *with* kids work but it’s imperative to focus on the boundary-work BEFORE that — the internal work of boundary setting — to set the stage for your job share.
+We’ve talked about external boundaries (with our families and coworkers) to make suddenly work from home with kids work, but it’s imperative to focus on the boundary-work BEFORE that — the internal work of boundary setting — to set the stage for your job share.